 The first item people associate with suspension is springs and shocks.
 Older Wranglers (YJs) have leaf springs, while newer models have coil springs.
 Both are designed to absorb vertical impacts.
 When a vehicle goes over a bump or a hole, there is a vertical impact.
 The force of the impact is absorbed and distributed within the spring.
 The shock, or dampener, helps tame the energy absorption.
 If the vehicle were just on springs, it would continually bounce up and down when there was an impact.
 The up/down movement would continue until all of the energy absorbed by the spring is dispersed.
 A shock regulates and dampens that energy so the rebounding up/down movement is greatly reduced.
 This is why a stiffer shock results in a harsher ride as it quickly dampens the up/down movement.
 Also, some modern coil springs now come with different firmness rates, designed to react differently according to the pressure it’s absorbing.

 Similar to stiffer shocks, a stiffer spring rate will also help with the overall handling of your Jeep.
 If you’re looking to improve your Jeep’s handling, it’s important to note a lower center of gravity is key to optimal handling.
-Lifting your Jeep’s height will go counter to your intended results.
+Lifting your Jeep’s height will counter this.
 The key is to find a set of springs with a stiffer compression rate than the factory springs, but without adding additional height.
-Within the spring family there are three common types available for your Wrangler.
+Within the spring family, there are three common types available for your Wrangler.

-Linear springs: These are considered an entry level spring, commonly used in the stock suspension.
+Linear springs: These are considered an entry level spring, commonly used in the stock Jeep suspension.
 They have a single spring rate.
-Although, linear springs provide a consistent level of compression in average conditions, they are prone to fading and sagging over time and excessive use.
+Although linear springs provide a consistent level of compression in average conditions, they are prone to fading and sagging over time and excessive use.

 Dual rate springs: These are among the newest form of springs available, fusing two independent spring rates into a single coil.
 They are designed to act independently with the softer rate used at slower speeds and then form the base for the stiffer rate during higher speeds or tighter cornering.
 Dual rate springs tend to sit within the same height as linear springs and offer a greater center of gravity while still providing great travel during off-road use.

 We understand during excessive handling conditions the springs are often fully compressed.
 Bump stops help ensure the springs aren’t compressed past their maximum point of compression.
-Wranglers comes equipped with bump stops from the factory, but upgrading to a stiffer bump stop will ensure there is a less likelihood of over compression by the spring, which can also over compress and stress the shock as it tries to absorb the spring’s compression and rebound when unloaded.
+Wranglers come equipped with bump stops from the factory, but upgrading to a stiffer bump stop will ensure there is a less likelihood of over compressing the spring, which can also over compress and stress the shock as it tries to absorb the spring’s compression and rebound when unloaded.

 Similar to shocks, the steering stabilizer is designed to absorb impacts while driving and prevent any transfer of energy to the Jeep’s steering.
 Impacts at higher speeds can have an exponential reaction to the steering.
 Some argue the steering stabilizer isn’t a crucial component, and although it’s true a Jeep can function without one, the steering could be compromised if there is a strong enough impact.

 A major component often overlooked, especially with entry-level lifts, are control arms which serve two major functions.
 One is to correct the caster, and the other is to properly center (front-to-back) the axle/wheels within the wheel arches.
-Caster angle in particular is a difficult topic to explain; it’s basically the vertical axis of steering.
-Ideally you want that angle to be in front of the tire contact patch to the road, requiring a positive caster angle.
+Caster angle in particular is a difficult topic to explain.
+It’s basically the vertical axis of steering.
+Ideally, you want that angle to be in front of the tire's contact patch to the road, requiring a positive caster angle.
 Having that angle in front of the tire is what allows it to straighten out naturally when the steering is released.
 It also ensures a more accurate steering response.

 Think of it as the wheels on a shopping cart.
 The attachment post of the wheels is in front of the swiveling wheel which allows you to steer the cart.
 If the angle is behind the contact point, a negative angle, then you will have unstable or “floaty” steering.
 This animated illustration demonstrates how the control arms are used to adjust the angle.
 You’ll notice when you are trying to achieve a positive angle, the upper control arms are pulled back while the lower control arms are extended.